 Is the Expense Ratio the Same for All Funds?

 Actually, expense ratios aren’t the same across the board.
-They vary based on the fund type like for instance, actively managed funds usually cost more than passive options like ETFs because of the extra research and hands-on management involved.
+They vary based on the fund type, for instance, actively managed funds usually cost more than passive options like ETFs because of the extra research and hands-on management involved.

 A fund’s unique structure also plays a big role in its price tag.
 If you’re looking at niche or sector-specific funds, you’ll likely see higher fees.
 This is simply because their specialized focus requires more expertise to manage well.